Irish Soda Bread Buns

-Spring is poised to sprout I just know it.
-Despite the frigid fingers of wind that unwrap my scarf and creep-sneak down my spine.
+Spring is poised to sprout.
+I just know it.
+Despite the frigid fingers of wind that unwrap your scarf and creep-sneak down your spine.
 Despite the tawny, snow beaten grass that twists between wind blown twigs and scattered patches of silvered ice to the edge of the winter weary woods.
-Despite the prediction of more snow on the way.
-I feel it.
+Despite the wild and wooly roar of March's lion--- you can feel it.
+Right?

 Green is coming.